What do Employers need to know about managing staff during the the Coronavirus Pandemic?

 The HMRC can also take criminal action in cases of fraudaulent use of the scheme by Employers.
 They are encouraging employees to tell them if they believe their employer is defrauding the HMRC under the furlough scheme via its online portal.

 6. The Chancellor’s announcement on Thursday 26th March about the new Self-Employment Income Support Scheme – details are here.
 And further details are here.
-The scheme has been extended until August and you can see details here.
+The scheme has been extended until 2021 and amounts have changed several times, you can see the latest details here.

 7. The Government announced, on 27th March 2020, that workers who have not taken all of their statutory annual leave entitlement in 2020, due to the Coronavirus pandemic, will now be able to carry it over into the next 2 leave years.
 More details here.
 Government guidance is here.